-Sidewalk installation along Roosevelt Road corridor where one doesn't exist (possibly including a pedestrian bridge near Marianjoy and SFHS).
+Sidewalk installation along Roosevelt Road corridor where one does not exist.

-Wheaton has received a grant from the Department of Commerce and Economic Opportunity for infrastructure improvements along Roosevelt Road.
+Wheaton has received a grant (\$500K) from the Department of Commerce and Economic Opportunity for infrastructure improvements along Roosevelt Road.
+In addition, the City will use \$266,987 from the Rebuild IL Grant to fund the project.
 There are several options that would benefit the public (pedestrians and Bicyclists) on this busy arterial.
 All projects will increase safety to pedestrians or bicyclists along the corridor.